 During week 2, we'll continue on the build as learn about exterior finishing, roofing and window and door installation.

 The program then moves into the realm of electrical and plumbing design and installation.
-Students will explore how to construct, repair and alter a plumbing system, and how that system relates to and affects the other elements of a residential structure.
-We’ll then gain comfort with the concepts and components of a residential electrical system and familiarity wiring lights, receptacles and switches.
-Week four dives into finish carpentry, including baseboard, window and door trim, crown molding, as well as basic site-built cabinetry and built-ins.
+Students will explore how to construct, repair, and alter a plumbing system and understand how that system relates to and affects the other elements of a residential structure.
+We’ll then gain comfort with the concepts and components of a residential electrical system and familiarity wiring lights, receptacles, and switches.